zxyboy/hello-world/README.md

 # hello-world
-this is my frist project in gethub
+this is my frist project in gethu

 hahah,this is a test word!